Triggers

 on: workflow_dispatch: inputs: topic: description: 'Research topic' required: true type: string priority: description: 'Task priority' required: false type: choice options: - low - medium - high default: medium deploy_env: description: 'Target environment' required: false type: environment default: stagingAccessing Inputs in Markdown

-The environment input type automatically populates a dropdown with environments configured in repository Settings → Environments.
-It returns the environment name as a string and supports a default value.
-Unlike the manual-approval: field, using an environment input does not enforce environment protection rules—it only provides the environment name as a string value for use in your workflow logic.
+The environment input returns the environment name as a string and supports a default value.
+Unlike manual-approval:, it does not enforce environment protection rules — it only provides the environment name for use in your workflow logic.

 Scheduled Triggers (schedule:)